 Wander through the Galle Fort interior

-Without doubt, one of our favourite things to do in Galle Fort was getting wonderfully lost amongst the time-worn laneways and breezy Dutch colonial-style buildings of the historic centre.
+Without a doubt, one of the best things to do in Galle Fort is to get wonderfully lost amongst the time-worn laneways and breezy Dutch colonial-style buildings of the historic center.

 Thankfully, due to the high ramparts of the Fort wall, much of this area survived the 2004 Boxing Day Tsunami, which means that there are plenty of beautiful remnants still on display from ancient, Portuguese, and Dutch colonial times.

-Each afternoon at around 5:30pm, locals and tourists alike gather along the fort walls to watch the sunset over the Indian Ocean.
-It’s a festive and happy affair; cricket games are played on the grass below, whole families gather to see off the last of the day, and travellers mingle and chat while Mother Nature streaks the sky all kinds of shades of blue, orange, pink and purple.
+Each afternoon at around 5:30 pm, locals and tourists alike gather along the fort walls to watch the sunset over the Indian Ocean.
+It’s a festive and happy affair; cricket games are played on the grass below, whole families gather to see off the last of the day, and travelers mingle and chat while Mother Nature streaks the sky all kinds of shades of blue, orange, pink and purple.

-Don’t forget to keep a lookout for the cliff jumpers at Flag Rock too; each evening a group of locals defy danger by leaping backwards off the ramparts to the ocean below.
+Don’t forget to keep a lookout for the cliff jumpers at Flag Rock too; each evening a group of locals defy danger by leaping backward off the ramparts to the ocean below.